Trump, stewing over election loss, silent as virus surges

 He added that even the good news on Pfizer’s development of a vaccine that showed 90% efficacy in early trial results could be diminished if Trump doesn’t begin coordination efforts with Biden’s team on how to roll out the vaccine.
 Some public health experts believe the task of persuading Americans to take the vaccine and widely distributing it could be as complicated as the vaccine’s development.

 “I fear the next three months ahead could be the worst we’ve faced during the pandemic,” Gostin said.
-“America is like a ship at storm and the captain has decided to go play golf.”
+“America is like a ship at storm, and the captain has decided to go play golf.”

 Madhani reported from Chicago.
-Associated Press writers Jill Colvin and Alexandra Jaffe contributed reporting.
+Associated Press writers Jill Colvin and Alexandra Jaffe contributed to this report.